London Beats Paris by 4 votes

 The Games will start on 27th July and finish on 12th August and the Paralympics Games will start on 29th August and finish by 9th September.
-In total of 24 venues had been selected across London to hold the games.
+In a total of 24 venues had been selected across London to hold the games.
 East London is the chosen place by the government representative to hold this major event.
-Nearly 2.5 square kilometre of land has been transformed into a place to be ideal for all exhibiting the games.
+Nearly 2.5 square kilometres of land has been transformed into a place to be ideal for all exhibiting the games.

 Olympic Stadium in East London (Image by London2012.com)